earlchew/mosh/issue-295.md

 * When moshd receives a packet from the SOCK_STREAM UNIX socket, moshd shall prepend the Session Token and send the resuting packet to the recorded mosh-client address, or drop the packet if no mosh-client address is available.

 ### Discussion

+#### UNIX Sockets

+UNIX sockets have been used because the channel between mosh-server and moshd only needs to be local, and so there is no need to require any more resources from the TCP/IP stack.
+UNIX sockets can be bound to names in the local filesystem, and so easily allows an arbitrary number of moshd instance to be run.

+Using a SOCK_STREAM allows each of the mosh-server and moshd to detect that the other has shut down the channel.
+In particular, this allows moshd to destroy the Session Token associated with that mosh-server instance and recover resources allocated to that channel.

+There is also opportunity to try to communicate the destruction of the mosh-server to the mosh-client, but there is no guarantee that the mosh-client has TCP/IP connectivity at that time so there is no way to be sure that the mosh-client will receive the message.
+With this complication, it seems reasonable not to try to optimise this case, especially since this scenario already exists with a simple mosh-client and mosh-server configuration.

+#### Security

 No mention has been made of any additional encryption over above the currently supported functionality.
 The above design does not attempt to encrypt the channel between the mosh-client and moshd, nor to encrypt the channel between moshd and the mosh-server, relying only on the end-to-end secure channel between the mosh-client and mosh-server.